johnnycreighton/C3PO-KER/README.md

 Texas Hold'em Poker Bot (Samus)

-Written in C# it will be capable of beating the four generic noob poker players, such as
-"The Fish" (will pay to catch a card),
+Written in C# it will be capable of beating the three generic noob poker players, "The Fish" (will pay to catch a card),
-"The Station" (Calls with any hand),
-"The Nit" (only plays the top 5% of hands),
-"The Maniac" (liable to do anything),
+"The Random Bot" (will make decisions erratically) "The Maniac" (liable to do anything, very aggressive),
-"Random" (<--- duh)

-Original idea was to play heads up hands with a stack of 10,000, (stacks regenerate to 10,000 after every hand).
+In its current state it is playing 6 handed play.
+Since its completion has beaten two man made bots

+Is playable inside a casino in the location -> https://github.com/beaverbusy/pokercasino

 Dependancises BluffinMuffin.HandEvaluator